-During a time where creativity is both respected and encouraged as a real career pursuit, I often find it difficult to continually remain at my most productive self and to banish the despondent thoughts that creep into one’s daily life as a result of being uninspired.
+During a time where creativity is both respected & encouraged as a real career pursuit, I often find it difficult to continually remain at my most productive self & to banish the despondent thoughts that creep into one's daily life as a result of being uninspired.

 There are days filled with excitable enthusiasm as I begin to pursue an idea that entered my crowded mind just minutes before turning out the light the evening prior.
-Equally, however, there are moments of self doubt and times filled with despair as my creative ability wanes in favor of a more fatalistic perspective.
-It’s honestly a constant struggle.
+Equally, however, there are moments of self-doubt & times filled with despair as my creative ability wanes in favor of a more fatalistic perspective.
+It's honestly a constant struggle.

 One of the biggest conflicts I contend with when I’m feeling uninspired is the simple idea of being novel.
 Despite a touch of pessimism when inspiration eludes me, I sincerely believe it is one of life's greatest accomplishments to possess originality in its purest form.
 It is unarguably a trait we would all like to be blessed with from time to time.
 With that being said, however, I can't help but question what it means to truly be original.

-Beyond the obvious visual craftsmanship of painting, influence and inspiration is perhaps most notably evident and celebrated without question in the art of cuisine.
+Beyond the obvious visual craftsmanship of painting, influence, & inspiration is perhaps most notably evident & celebrated without question in the art of cuisine.
 The sequential history of cooking unquestionably paved the way for many of today’s highly acclaimed chefs, most of whom are proud to pay homage to the famed culinary professionals who inspired them.
 Thomas Keller for example, often referred to as America’s greatest chef, makes no secret of the people and places that have influenced his food.
-Furthermore, he speaks openly about channeling his envy of others in the industry and how he uses it to establish personal goals.
+Furthermore, he speaks openly about channeling his envy of others in the industry & how he uses it to establish personal goals.

-At the very core of my opinion is the simple notion and understanding that every idea, every thought, every inventive conception is inspired by someone or something.
-The theory of originality has admittedly become much harder for me to accept in a world filled with creatives, in its place, however, is the ability to recognize who and what motivates my own artistry and to be honest in both accepting and acknowledging it, just like Monet or Keller.
+At the very core of my opinion is the simple notion & understanding that every idea, every thought, every inventive conception is inspired by someone or something.
+The theory of originality has admittedly become much harder for me to accept in a world filled with creatives, in its place, however, is the ability to recognize who & what motivates my own artistry & to be honest in both accepting & acknowledging it, just like Monet or Keller.

 And so the next time I’m feeling unimaginative, I will pause to recall that there is zero shame in turning to your comrades to reignite that spark.
-Rather than dwell in our own uninspired self pity or worse still, frown upon those who appear to have drawn inspiration from someone else’s brilliance, we ought to put more energy into acknowledging and celebrating where one’s revelation might have come from.
-Credible creations are and will continue to be formed by seeking the inspiration that is indeed all around us, and whether they are truly authentic or not is quite irrelevant, after all; perhaps even Monet and Keller were not wholeheartedly original in their excellence.
+Rather than dwell in our own uninspired self-pity or worse still, frown upon those who appear to have drawn inspiration from someone else’s brilliance, we ought to put more energy into acknowledging & celebrating where one’s revelation might have come from.
+Credible creations are & will continue to be formed by seeking the inspiration that is indeed all around us, & whether they are truly authentic or not is quite irrelevant, after all; perhaps even Monet & Keller were not wholeheartedly original in their excellence.

 As seen on Cottage Hill Magazine's blog.